 I also wrote the following article about the culture of coffee, which draws heavily on the book and was published in the Sunday Herald:

-The Philosophy of Coffee is available directly from the British Library shop on the Euston Road (and while you’re there, you can pop into the on-site coffee shop run by Origin, or visit Origin’s branch on Euston Road, which is right outside the British Library, and read a chapter or two (other, excellent coffee shops are also nearby).
-Alternatively, you can order on-line from the British Library or try your local bookshop or library (and if they don’t have it, you can always ask them to get it in).
-For example, The Philosophy of Coffee is now available from Waterstones, both in-store and on-line.
-It’s also available from other on-line retailers.
+The Philosophy of Coffee is available on-line from the British Library or you can pick up a copy from the British Library shop on the Euston Road (and while you’re there, you can pop into the on-site coffee shop run by Origin, or visit Origin’s branch on Euston Road, which is right outside the British Library, and read a chapter or two (other, excellent coffee shops are also nearby).

 The final option is to order a copy directly from me, which, as an added incentive, I will happily sign (unless you ask me not to).
-However, be aware that while I always dispatch orders as soon as I can, I am often away on long trips for work (for example, I am away in America again from late February to late March) so there will often be very long delays before I can dispatch orders.
+However, be aware that while I always dispatch orders as soon as I can, I am often away on long trips for work (for example, I am currently away in America until late March) so there will often be very long delays before I can dispatch orders.

 If you would like to get a copy from me in person, I will be at this year’s London Coffee Festival, Glasgow Coffee Festival and Manchester Coffee Festival, and I’ll have plenty of copies with me.
 I’m also going to be doing a tour (of sorts) of various UK coffee shops (and possibly some US ones if I can organise it) which will feature readings from the book along with a coffee cupping or similar event.
 The only confirmed date is at Origin at the British Library on Saturday, 12th May, but appearances have been pencilled in for Ancoats Coffee Co, Southsea Coffee Co and Quarter Horse Coffee to name a few.
 If you’d like me to come along to your coffee shop and talk about the book, just drop me a line and we’ll see what we can do.
 Also, if you’d like to stock The Philosophy of Coffee, please let me know and I will put you in touch with the British Library.

-Finally, I’m very happy to sign copies if you track me down in person, regardless of where you bought it from, so if you want a signed copy but you want it now, just buy one from the British Library and then track me down at some point during the year (and don’t forget to bring the book with you!).
+Finally, I’m very happy to sign copies if you track me down in person, regardless of where you bought it from, so feel free to track me down at some point during the year (but don’t forget to bring the book with you!).

 If you liked this post, please let me know by clicking the “Like” button.
 If you have a WordPress account and you don’t mind everyone knowing that you liked this post, you can use the “Like this” button right at the bottom instead.